zgompert/TimemaFusion/README.md

 ## qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore
 ```

+This did not seem to work so well.
+I am going to use a different approach.

 * Trying *T. knulli* versus *T. cristinae* green striped with `cactus` as well.
 I am doing this because it is not clear (at this point) whether the approach using `blastn` will work with these more divergent genomes.

 First, I am masking repeats with `RepateMasker` (version 4.0.7).